alexeilebedev/openacr/README.md

 whole by following these rules whenever possible.

-## amc_vis
+## amc_vis - Visualize Ctype Dependencies and Access Paths

-amc_vis is a tool for visualization access paths between tables.
-The parameter is a ctype regex, and whatever ctypes are matched by the regex will be shown via ASCII art.
+The single parameter to `amc_vis` is a ctype regex, and whatever ctypes are matched by the regex will be shown via ASCII art.

-Visualize access paths between two records
+Here is an example:

-    $ amc_vis amc.FCtype\|amc.FField -xref:N
+    $ amc_vis amc.FCtype\|amc.FField

                   / amc.FCtype